opensearch-project/project-website/_posts/2025-07-30-Offline-Batch-ML-Inference-and-Ingestion-for-1-Billion-Requests-using-OpenSearch-Ingestion.md

 }
 ```

-### Step 1 (alternative): Use CloudFormation
+### Step 1 (alternative): Use AWS CloudFormation

-You can use AWS CloudFormation to automatically create all required SageMaker connectors and models for ML inference.
-This approach simplifies setup by using a preconfigured template available in the OpenSearch Service console.
+You can use AWS CloudFormation to automatically create all required Amazon SageMaker connectors and models for ML inference.
+This approach simplifies setup by using a preconfigured template available in the Amazon OpenSearch Service console.
 For more information, see [Using AWS CloudFormation to set up remote inference for semantic search](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/cfn-template.html).

-To deploy a CloudFormation stack that creates all the required SageMaker connectors and models, use the following steps:
+To deploy a CloudFormation stack that creates all the required Amazon SageMaker connectors and models, use the following steps:

 1. In the OpenSearch Service console, go to **Integrations** and search for `SageMaker`.
 1. Select **Integration with text embedding models through Amazon SageMaker**.